 At least in terms of my technology use, this experiment has been a good reminder to try and be a little more mindful and create some space, when possible, in between the stimuli and the responses.
-Tends to make for more intentional behavior.
+This tends to make for more intentional behavior.

 4. The Importance of planning to fail.

 I was checking email and Medium stats seemingly constantly for two or three days, all my best intentions out the window.
-I recovered, eventually, but I’m really glad it happened because it’s shown me the importance of making a plan for failing.
+I recovered, eventually, but I’m really glad it happened because it’s shown me the importance of making a plan for failure.

-But this is a classic Nassim Taleb Black Swan, mistake: Failing to understand and plan for the fact that completely unanticipated things will happen.
+But this is a classic Nassim Taleb Black Swan mistake: Failing to understand and plan for the fact that completely unanticipated things will happen.